adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 ```

 Well, clearly `concept_cast` hasn't made the situation any better in terms of syntax, but it does provide
-a mechanism to force the compiler to reanalyze whether a value matches a concept.
-We will need to go further,
+a mechanism to force the compiler to reanalyze whether a value matches a concept and to reintroduce
-but it is worth pointing out that this `concept_cast` has some semantic overlap with a few of the proposals
+a constraint on an expression.
+We will need to go further, but it is worth pointing out that this
+`concept_cast` has some semantic overlap with a few of the proposals that ask for concept-deduced `auto`
-that ask for concept-deduced `auto` and similar things.
+and similar things.

 Using `concept_cast` we can go further and introduce a new keyword `decltype for concept`.
 Hopefully its
 meaning is mostly self-evident.
 This keyword is used thus: